 Snoring

-If you regularly snore at night, it can disrupt the quality of your sleep.
-This leads to daytime fatigue, irritability, and increased health problems.
-Fatty tissue and poor muscle tone contribute to snoring, and even if you’re not overweight in general, carrying excess weight just around your neck or throat can cause snoring.
+If you regularly snore at night, it can disrupt the quality of your sleep, leading to daytime fatigue, irritability, and increased health problems.
+Fatty tissue and poor muscle tone contribute to snoring, and even if you’re not overweight in general, carrying excess weight just around your neck or throat can cause it.
 Exercising and losing weight can sometimes be all that’s required to end your snoring, and no snoring equals a better night’s sleep.

 Obstructive Sleep Apnea